Periphas Capital Partnering Co - GuruFocus.com

-Periphas Capital Partnering Corporation (the “Company”) (NYSE: PCPC) expects the redemption of its outstanding shares of Class A common stock, par value $0.0001 per share (the “Public Shares”), to occur on December 28, 2022.
+Periphas Capital Partnering Corporation (the “Company”) (NYSE: PCPC) completed the redemption of its outstanding shares of Class A common stock, par value $0.0001 per share (the “Public Shares”), on December 29, 2022.

-Net of taxes and dissolution expenses, the per-share redemption price for the Public Shares is expected to be approximately $25.15 (the “Redemption Amount”).
+Net of taxes and dissolution expenses, the per-share redemption price for the Public Shares is approximately $25.16 (the “Redemption Amount”).

 About Periphas Capital Partnering Corporation